Sonic the Hedgehog 4: How it REALLY plays

 Above: Anything Donkey Kong can do...

-There%26rsquo;s also a great little effect where the music (which is pure 16-bit awesome) speeds up as Sonic accelerates, punctuating any speed-killing crash with a painful thump back to a lower tempo.
-Basically, it seems like Sonic the Hedgehog 4%26rsquo;s developers really, really dolove it.
+There’s also a great little effect where the music (which is pure 16-bit awesome) speeds up as Sonic accelerates, punctuating any speed-killing crash with a painful thump back to a lower tempo.
+Basically, it seems like Sonic the Hedgehog 4’s developers really, really dolove it.
 Which is pleasing to see, because right now, we do too.

 So what do you think?
 Do you have faith in the Hedgehog's return to form now that you've heard my findings?
 How hyped are you about Sonic 4?
 Or do Sonic's past transgressions mean that he's already dead to you, no matter how well this one turns out?
 Let me know in the comments, or staple your opinion to our community notice-boards onFacebookand Twitter.